opensearch-project/project-website/_posts/2021-07-08-how-to-upgrade-from-opendistro-to-opensearch.markdown

 ### Recommendation

-Now that you read through most of the good stuff, we would recommend these in terms of ease of upgrade:
+Now that you read through most of the good stuff, We would recommend these in terms of ease of upgrade:

 1. Snapshot Upgrade: This is the safest approach if you can spin up multiple clusters and move your customers to the new endpoint after the upgrade. we would recommend this for beginners.
 2. Restart Upgrade: This is a moderate approach, as this would take down the whole cluster and you will only know after the whole cluster upgrade to verify everything is happy. we would recommend this for intermediate users or for people who know what they are doing.